 Bananas are one powerful fruit.

-The deep blue color that comes from blueberries lets you know that they are rich in antioxidants that ward off free radicals.
-And they’re also great for weight loss.
+The deep blue color that comes from blueberries lets you know they are rich in antioxidants that ward off free radicals.

 Be careful not to go overboard, as all dried fruits are easier to overeat than their fresh counterparts.

-If you can get past the super tartness of grapefruit, you’ll be well on your way to quick weight loss.
+If you can get past the super tartness of grapefruit, you’ll be treated to a fruit rich in vitamin C and A.

-The reason for this is probably that the grapefruit eaters got more whole fiber, which generally helps control appetite better than plain juice.
+The reason for this is probably that the grapefruit eaters got more whole fiber and water content from the fruit, which generally helps control appetite better than plain juice.

 If it’s hard for you to enjoy the tartness of fresh grapefruit slices, try blending them in your smoothies.

 The average pear contains 5.5 grams of fiber, helping to keep your digestive system healthy.

 If you’re feeling a little backed up or constipated, slice up a juicy pear and enjoy.